Author:

 The lighting artwork of the Tartu Cathedral is part of the project 'Toomemägi Revisited' within the main programme of the European Capital of Culture Tartu 2024, bringing the historical heart of Tartu to life with the help of light, culture and science.

-Light To Light, Fiorenzo Naméche, Chiara Carucci, Alfred Sà
+The team: Light To Light, Fiorenzo Naméche, Chiara Carucci, Alfred Sà